Az első lépések

 In Excel, you type =SUM(A1:A2) into a cell to show the sum of whatever values cells A1 and A2 contain.
 If either or both of those values change, the cell that contains the formula automatically shows the updated result.

 In PowerApps, you can achieve a similar result by adding controls and setting their properties.
-This example shows the text box from the previous procedure and two Text input controls, named TextInput1 and TextInput2.
+This example shows the label from the previous procedure and two Text input controls, named TextInput1 and TextInput2.

-Regardless of what numbers you type in the input-text controls, the text box always shows the sum of those numbers because its Text property is set to this formula:
+Regardless of what numbers you type in the text-input controls, the label always shows the sum of those numbers because its Text property is set to this formula:

 TextInput1 + TextInput2